plasne/ephemeral-encryption/README.md

 This will create a pem file that will be used for the authentication.
 You can move this file wherever you like, but you will reference it when you run the encryption script.
 Also, if you are going to use this across multiple VMs, you will need to copy that pem file to the other VMs.

 Also note the appId will be the spn for the next step.
+The name will be used when you invoke the script (minus the http:// prefix).

 4. Set the policy to allow the service principal access to get the key.